 Another benefit of having a traditional IRA is the ability to withdraw up to $10,000 to use toward a first home without incurring penalties.
 An additional advantage of both traditional and Roth IRAs is that they allow penalty-free withdrawals for higher education for you, your spouse, your children or grandchildren.

-For more information, stop by your nearest branch, call 800.361.6903 or contact a Personal Banker directly.
+For more information about Certificate or Deposit or IRA accounts, stop by your nearest branch, call 800.361.6903 or contact a Personal Banker directly.

 Our customers speak for themselves!